Mille Gejl: Club career

 Gejl started her football career in Varde IF.
 In 2015, she switched to the bigger league club KoldingQ, with whom she also reached the final of DBU's National Cup tournament in 2018.
 In August of the same year, she moved to the top club Brøndby IF.
 With the club, she helped win the Elite division 2018-19 and the cup final again twice.
 The following year she extended until the summer of 2020.
 She made her official debut in the 2018–19 UEFA Champions League with Brøndby, where she also scored 2–2 against the Italian giants Juventus in the round of 16.
 In the 2020–21 UEFA Champions League Gejl was among the selected penalty takers in the round of 16 final against Vålerenga, which was won by Brøndby.

 She then switched in June 2021 to Swedish BK Häcken in the Damallsvenskan.
 Here she was also a regular part of the team's line-up in the group stage at the 2021–22 UEFA Champions League.

 In January 2023, Gejl signed a two-year deal with the North Carolina Courage.
 She scored her first goal for the Courage on 25 March 2023 in a 1–0 win over the Kansas City Current.

 Gejl was loaned to Montpellier HSC on 31 January 2024.
 After the 2023–24 Division 1 Féminine season, she was not signed by Montpellier and was released by the Courage on 3 July.

-Gejl played for in the English Women's Super League from August 2024 to June 2025, recording 5 goals in 21 appearances.
+Gejl played for Crystal Palace in the English Women's Super League from August 2024 to June 2025, recording 5 goals in 21 appearances.